Sand & Gravel General Permit

 Mail forms to:

-Attn: WQ Sand & Gravel Permit Manager
+Attn: WQ Sand and Gravel Permit Manager

-Department of Ecology
+Washington Department of Ecology

 Eastern Regional Office

-4601 North Monroe Street, Suite 202
+4601 N. Monroe St., Suite 202

-Spokane WA 99205-1295
+Spokane, WA 99205-1295

 Help with permit requirements or site-specific questions: